vitkyrka/kninja/README.md

     pip3 install -r requirements.txt

 Run `kninja.py` to generate Ninja build files.
-This must also be run manually after any changes to .config or Makefiles.
+This will be automatically re-run after any changes to .config or Makefiles.

     $ kninja.py
     [INFO] Ensuring full build: make -j 8